 Before joining NHPR's news room, Michael worked for eight years at The Telegraph of Nashua, covering education and working as the metro editor.
 He started his career in journalism working as a reporter for the Derry News.

 Michael is a New Hampshire native, born and raised in Nashua.
 He studied journalism at Keene State College.
-When he's not reporting, Michael can often be found searching for the best burrito in the Granite State and scouring local record stores for some classic vinyl.

 To read and listen to Michael's reporting, click here.